Closed approximate subgroups: compactness, amenability and approximate lattices: Introduction

 Meyer \cite{meyer1972algebraic} (see also \cite{schreiber1973approximations,moody1997meyer,fish2019extensions}) showed that every approximate lattice in a locally compact commutative group $G$ comes from a \emph{cut-and-project} construction: in other words it is commensurable to a model set, or equivalently thanks to Proposition \ref{Proposition: An approximate lattice has a good model if and only if it is a model set}, it is a Meyer subset.
-The question of extending Meyer's theorem to other groups has been raised by Bj\"{o}rklund and Hartnick in \cite{bjorklund2016approximate}.
+The question of extending Meyer's theorem to other groups has been raised by Bj\"{o}rklund and Hartnick in \cite[Problem 1]{bjorklund2016approximate}.
 This has been achieved for nilpotent and solvable Lie groups in our previous works \cite{machado2020approximate} and \cite{machado2019infinite} following a method close in spirit to Meyer's.
 A consequence of the tools developed in the present paper will be a new proof of this fact and indeed a generalization to all locally compact amenable ambient groups (Theorem \ref{Theorem: Approximate lattices in amenable locally compact groups are contained in model sets} below).
-In a companion paper (\cite{machado2020apphigherrank}) we show, using some key results of the present paper (notably Proposition \ref{Proposition: An approximate lattice has a good model if and only if it is a model set} and Theorem \ref{Theorem: Closed-approximate-subgroup theorem general form}) in combination with Zimmer's cocycle superrigidity theorem, that Meyer's theorem also holds for strong approximate lattices in semisimple Lie groups without rank one factors.
+In a companion paper (\cite{machado2020apphigherrank}) we show, using some key results of the present paper (notably Proposition \ref{Proposition: An approximate lattice has a good model if and only if it is a model set} and Theorem \ref{Theorem: Closed-approximate-subgroup theorem general form}) in combination with Zimmer's cocycle superrigidity theorem, that Meyer's theorem also holds for strong approximate lattices in semi-simple Lie groups without rank one factors (we also mention Hrushovski's \cite{hrushovski2020beyond} which generalises Meyer's theorem to semi-simple groups via a different approach).
 Another consequence will be a proof of the analogue for approximate lattices of the classical facts about hereditary properties of lattices with respect to intersections with closed normal subgroups (Proposition \ref{Proposition: Intersection approximate lattice with a closed subgroup}) and in particular an Auslander-type theorem regarding the intersection with the amenable radical (Theorem \ref{Theorem: Auslander's theorem for approximate lattices}).

-The existence of a good model is established via the following fact:
+The existence of a good model can be established via the following fact: